Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 Drone use is heavily restricted and may require permits.
 Violations can result in confiscation or fines.

 Respecting local customs when photographing individuals, particularly women, prevents unnecessary conflict.
+Awareness of cultural expectations is part of responsible travel and contributes directly to smoother experiences.

 How Group Tours Can Enhance Your Safety